Mitansh-Khurana/Restaurant-Simulation/README.md

 - Order food if there is enough food left
 If there is no food left after the customer orders a particular kind of food, we will declare that the chosen food has run out.

-## Screenshots
-(of any restaurant diagram with processes happening - may be in animated form to better explain what we're doing)

 ## Credits
 This project is presented by @shreya-saini-07, @Mitansh-Khurana and @manisha-singh22 inh reference to a simulation project contributed by khuyentran1401